 In order to meet the stipend qualifications, please submit the following documents in addition to the completed application.
 Review the above guidelines to ensure the expenses meet qualifications.
 No exceptions will be considered.

 - Travel expenses: Official receipt(s) of travel with payment confirmation, itinerary and dates of travel

 - Housing expenses: Signed lease or official housing receipt (tenant must be intern's name) with payment confirmation and dates of stay.
 The stipend is intended to fund the intern's portion of the housing cost in the circumstance of shared housing.

 For more information on and assistance with the ISTAT Foundation Internship Program, please contact ISTAT Foundation Headquarters.

 Internship Program Committee

-The Foundation’s internship committee is comprised of Joey Johnsen - Chair, Kristen Chmielewski, Bryan Lange, Toby Page, Murrae Ross-Eskell, and Mahamane Touré.
+The Foundation’s internship committee is comprised of Joey Johnsen - Chair, Steven Boecker, Kristen Chmielewski, Bryan Lange, Sophie McAuley, Mahamane Touré, and Jason Wayne.